 Whatever game you choose, RuneScape won’t disappoint you.
 They’re two of the best free games you can play.

 When we say that there is no other game quite like EVE Online, it’s not an exaggeration.
 This MMORPG for the space-faring age offers a different setting from the typical fantastical realms of the genre, along with scale and complexity.
 Players can explore a vast universe, engage in starship combat, mine, trade, and much more.
-What makes EVE Online truly special, however, are the massive wars different player factions can wage against each other.
-With thousands battling at the same time, it takes on a feeling of realism that few other games can deliver.
+However, what makes EVE Online exceptional are the massive wars different player factions can wage against each other.
+With thousands battling simultaneously, it takes on a feeling of realism that few other games can deliver.

-EVE Online might be a very difficult game to get into, but even its limited free-to-play version is among the best MMORPGs on the market.
+EVE Online might be a challenging game to get into, but even its limited free-to-play version is among the best MMORPGs on the market.
 There’s also a mobile version that successfully adapts the expansive universe to the small screen of your smartphone.

 RPG Maker horror games

 Not into multiplayer action games?
 Some pixelated horror might be more to your liking.
-Made with the RPG Maker software, there are a number of great and completely free Japanese horror games.
-They used to be quite popular among streamers and YouTubers some years back and for good reason.
-We are talking about Ib, The Witch’s House, Misao, The Crooked Man, Mad Father and more.
+Made with the RPG Maker software, there are many great and completely free Japanese horror games.
+They used to be quite popular among streamers and YouTubers some years back and for a good reason.
+We are talking about Ib, The Witch’s House, Misao, The Crooked Man, Mad Father, and more.
 They all share a great art style, captivating stories, and scares that are sure to get under your skin.
-Many of the games have multiple endings too, giving them a lot of replayability.
+Many of the games have multiple endings, too, giving them a lot of replayability.
 You can legally download the English translations via vgperson’s website and check out the other free games he has translated while you are there too.

 Even more free games